ADZYYYY/splunk-threat-hunting-lab/hunts/H001-suspicious-powershell-execution/README.md

 It flags suspicious PowerShell command lines, such as encoded commands, execution policy bypass, hidden windows, downloads, inline execution, or -NoProfile.
 It then shows the time, host, user, parent process, PowerShell process, full command line, and the reason it was detected.

-- Stores the CommandLine value in lowercase so the detection is case insensitive
-- The case() function checks the command line against several suspicious patterns and assigns a label.
-- Used rename function to make fields easier to read and understand

 SPL Query

 ```spl